Yuri010/yuri010.github.io/main.md

 ---
 layout: page
-title: Example Landing Page
+title: Yuri010.github.io
-subtitle: This is an example landing page with callouts
+subtitle: Hey!
+What are you doing here?
+Looking for info about me?
+Then you're in the right place.
+You can look below on what pages there are to explore on this site.
 hero_height: is-large
-hero_link: /page-1/
+hero_link: /about
-hero_link_text: Example Call To Action
+hero_link_text: About me
 show_sidebar: false
 callouts: example_callouts
 ---

-# About this site
-Hey!
-What are you doing here?
-Looking for info about me?
-Then you're in the right place.\
-You can look below on what pages there are to explore on this site.

 ## Pages
 [Index](https://yuri010.github.io/main) (You are here)\